dosyago/sirdb/README.md

 **Sir.DB** -- A simple database on the file system, using JSON files organised into subdirectories for each table.

-This library:
-- produces human-readable, git-diffable databases
+This library produces databases that are:
+- human-readable
+- git-diffable, and therefore versionable, and
+- text-based.
+Everything is a JSON file, including the database meta information.

+**Sir.DB**:
-- has simple, literate, tested code
+- is written in literate, tested JavaScript,
+- is permissively licensed, and
-- is around 500 lines of code and 6.6Kb gzipped
+- is around 500 lines of code and 6.6Kb gzipped.

 <span id=toc></span>
 ------------------------------------------------